 5 Ways Cannabis Brands Can Earn More Media Placements

-- Develop thought leadership.
+Develop thought leadership.
 One byproduct of success in thought leadership is more opportunities for earned media placements.
-Speaking at B2B conferences, networking luncheons and community gatherings is a natural way to be included in press coverage about such events.
+Speaking at B2B conferences, networking luncheons and community gatherings—the type of opportunities we rounded up for our 2024 cannabis events roster—is a natural way to be included in press coverage about such events.
 Well-crafted thought leadership pieces lend themselves to being cited by a reporter, and also opens opportunities for the author to be the subject of an interview, profile or feature, or invited to pen an op-ed or commentary piece.

 PAID MEDIA FOR CANNABIS BUSINESSES